WICG/turtledove/FLEDGE.md

 In the case of a component auction, all `AuctionConfig` parameters for that component auction are only scoped to buyer and seller scripts run as part of that auction component.
 Similarly, all values specified by the top-level auction are not applied to the component auctions.
 When the top-level auction has component auctions, fields that affect bidder scripts have no effect, since the top-level auction has no bidders in it (e.g, `perBuyerSignals`, `perBuyerTimeouts`, `perBuyerGroupLimits`, etc).

+##### 2.1.1 Providing Signals Asynchronously

+The values of some signals (those configured by fields `auctionSignals`, `sellerSignals`, `perBuyerSignals`, `perBuyerTimeouts`, and `directFromSellerSignals`) can optionally be provided not as concrete values, but as promises.
+This permits some parts of the auction, such as loading of scripts and trusted signals, and lunching of isolated worklet processes, to overlap the computation (or network retreival) of those values.
+The worklet scripts will only see the resolved values; if any such promise rejects the auction will be aborted (unless it managed to fail already or get otherwise aborted anyway).

 #### 2.2 Auction Participants